shrutig2000/bits_video_analysis/README.md

 This repository is intended strictly for academic and educational purposes.

-Due to size constraints, the full dataset is not included; only dataset metadata and sample frames are provided.
+The HMDB51 dataset was obtained via a Kaggle mirror; the full dataset is not included due to size constraints.

+Only dataset metadata, sample frames, and result visualizations are provided.

 Experimental results may vary depending on system configuration and library versions.

 **📎 References**

-HMDB51 Dataset
+HMDB51 Dataset (Kaggle mirror)

 Course lecture materials (Video Analysis – BITS Pilani)